Race Day is April 30, 2017. Runners must register online.

 PowerAde and water will be provided at the Finish Line and at all fluid stations (see course map).

 GU Energy Gel

-GU, in assorted flavors, will be available for runners after Mile 16.
+GU, in assorted flavors, will be available at water stop 13.
 There will be other energy food at stations along the last half of the course.
 If you trained to a particular flavor we encourage you to bring your own as flavors on the course cannot be guaranteed.
 GU Courtesy of Red Coyote.

 Pace groups will be provided for the following Marathon target finish times: 3:25, 3:30, 3:35, 3:40, 3:50, 3:55, 4:00, 4:10, 4:15, 4:30, 4:45, 5:00, 5:15, 5:30.

 Commemorate your #OKCMarathon with Sportphoto.
 Participant photos will be taken at the start line, along the course route and at the finish line.
 The finish line photography is the only place to get an official shot of YOU crossing the finish line!
 Photographers will be available for individual and group photos as well, in front of exclusive photo banners just after you pick up your medal.
 Sportphoto donates a portion of its sales back to the Oklahoma City National Memorial & Museum.
 Check this website after the race to purchase your photos online.